Support

 Related articles:

-How does PaperCut find out who printed the document?
+How does PaperCut know who printed the document?

 Print queue showing the Owner column, with the owner name of the print job

-This is the user, system, or process that submitted the print job to the Print Spooler.
-For example:
+The job owner is the user, system, or process that sent the print job to the Print Spooler.
+Here’s how it’s usually decided:

-• On a domain-joined Windows computer, this is generally going to be the logged-in user.
+• On a domain-joined Windows computer – The job owner is typically the logged-in user.

-• On a WORKGROUP (non-domain-joined) computer, this will reflect the user credentials used to create the printer connection.
+• On a WORKGROUP (non-domain-joined) computer – It’s the user credentials used to set up the printer connection.

-• When a server or system process is submitting a print job, the job owner could even be SYSTEM or whatever service account that service is running as.
+• When a server or system process submits a job – The owner could be SYSTEM or the service account running the process.

 Are users printing from a shared computer?